Skip to article frontmatterSkip to article content

 Earthdata Search

-Earthdata Search is a web application developed by NASA’S Earth Science Data and Information System (ESDIS) that allows users to search, compare, visualize, and access NASA’s Earth science data collections.
+Earthdata Search is a web application developed by NASA’S Earth Science Data and Information System (ESDIS) that allows users to search, compare, visualize, and access all of NASA’s Earth Science data.

 To search for a specific product type, input the corresponding short name from Table 1 into the search bar.
-For a description of NISAR’s data product types, see Data Products Overview.
+For ancillary datasets such as orbit ephemeris files, refer to Table 2 for the short names.

 ProductShort Name